ddev/ddev-contrib/docker-compose-services/blackfire/README.md

 The agent is provided as docker image by blackfire.
 Add it to your setup via the provided [docker-compose.blackfire.yaml](docker-compose.blackfire.yaml).
 Make sure to edit the `BLACKFIRE_SERVER_ID` and `BLACKFIRE_SERVER_TOKEN` environment variables set there.

-To make sure the probe and agent can communicate, you will need to override the blackfire agent socket in a [custom PHP configuration file as outlined in the DDEV documentation](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#providing-custom-php-configuration-phpini).
-A working configuration can be copied from the provided [php/blackfire.ini](php/blackfire.ini), which contains:
+To make sure the probe and agent can communicate, you must override the blackfire agent socket in a custom PHP config file ([docs](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#providing-custom-php-configuration-phpini)).
+Place the provided [php/blackfire.ini](php/blackfire.ini) in .ddev/php and will work fine; it contains`blackfire.agent_socket = tcp://blackfire:8707`

-`blackfire.agent_socket = tcp://blackfire:8707`

 ### The Client